Torsion pairs and 3-fold flops: Algebra, geometry, and everything in between

-The equivalence \ref{item:perversitycheck2}\(\iff\)\ref{item:perversitycheck3} is a consequence of \cite[proposition 3.1.4]{vandenberghThreedimensionalFlopsNoncommutative2004}, which states that membership for \(\zeroper\XY\) can be checked locally on \(Y\).
-This allows us to reduce the problem to a formal neighbourhood \(Z_I\into Y\) of \(p\), i.e.\ the spectrum of the complete local ring \(\widehat{\OO}_{Y,p}\).
+To prove \ref{item:perversitycheck2}\(\iff\)\ref{item:perversitycheck3}, we reduce the problem to a formal neighbourhood \(Z_I\into Y\) of \(p\), i.e.\ the spectrum of the complete local ring \(\widehat{\OO}_{Y,p}\).
 The scheme \(Z_I\) has an isolated cDV singularity at its closed point, and the restriction of \(\tau\) is a flopping contraction \(X_I\to Z_I\) with reduced exceptional fiber \(C_I\subset X_I\).
 We can therefore consider the full subcategory \(\Dm X_I\subset \Db X_I\) of complexes supported on \(C_I\).